Ragmthy/gralhix_osint_exercises/OSINT Exercise 17/OSINT Exercise 017.md

 ### Write up and Thought-Process

 **Part 1: First Article** </br>
-Getting some initial clues from the first scroll across each article.

 For the 1st article, a quick eye into their Instagram shows they're based out of Ethiopia.
-That is consistent with the agency's logo, as it's comprising of the Pan-African flag colours (also present in Ethiopia's flag).
+That is consistent with the agency's logo, as it's comprised of the Pan-African flag colours (also present in Ethiopia's flag).
 Plus, once translated to English, the [contact page](https://www.hatricksport.net/about/) also lists a number beginning with that country code. </br>

-In the article, the date is not spelt out in DD/MM/YYYY format.
+In the article, the date is not spelled out in DD/MM/YYYY format.
 But there's an icon that says the article was published 4 years ago.
-When right clicking that, and choosing the "Inspect" option, there's an actual date of publication recorded behind the scenes. </br>
+When right-clicking that, and choosing the "Inspect" option, there's an actual date of publication recorded behind the scenes. </br>

 ![image](ans_pics/date_published_article_1.png)

-As per that datetime, it was taken back in March 1st, 2020.
-To confirm that order of YYYY-MM-DD, a confirmation [link](https://en.wikipedia.org/wiki/2020_Tokyo_Marathon) from Wikipedia, also shared the same winner, and the winning time he completed the marathon in.
+As per that datetime, it was taken back on March 1st, 2020.
+To confirm that order of YYYY-MM-DD, a confirmation [link](https://en.wikipedia.org/wiki/2020_Tokyo_Marathon) from Wikipedia, also shared the same winner and the winning time he completed the marathon in.

 **Part 2: Second Article** </br>
 For the 2nd article, there's a contact email and phone number.
 As per the country code published there, this article is from Nepal.
 In addition, this URL mentions "2016/01/381827" - there's a chance that this article might have come from 2016 January.
 But it'll need to be confirmed. </br>

-In the similar manner as the first article, inspecting the clock icon next to the author shows the date it was published.
+Similarly, as in the first article, inspecting the clock icon next to the author shows the date it was published.
 Interestingly, it's written in the same Nepali script. </br>

 ![image](ans_pics/date_published_article_2.png)